Samsung ME21R7051SS Control Panel Unresponsive — Step-by-Step Guide

 Step 1: Power Disconnection and Access Preparation

-On the ME21R7051SS, before you condemn the control board — which runs $80 to $120 — peel back the trim around the membrane switch and look for moisture intrusion along the bottom edge near the door seal; steam from the cooktop below wicks up and corrodes the flex circuit traces, and a simple membrane switch replacement at a quarter of the cost will fix what looks like a dead board every time.
-I’ve saved customers a lot of money just by drying out that area with a heat gun on low and cleaning the traces with isopropyl alcohol before deciding a board swap was actually necessary.
+Before you jump to conclusions about the control board on the ME21R7051SS — which can cost between $80 and $120 — check for moisture intrusion along the bottom edge of the membrane switch.
+Steam from the cooktop below can corrode the flex circuit traces, leading to what looks like a dead board.
+I’ve saved a lot of customers money by simply drying out that area with a heat gun on low and cleaning the traces with isopropyl alcohol before deciding a board replacement was necessary.

 Unplug the Samsung ME21R7051SS from the electrical outlet or turn off the dedicated circuit breaker.
 Wait 15 minutes to allow internal capacitors to discharge naturally.
 Remove the glass turntable and support ring from inside the microwave cavity.
 Open the microwave door and locate the three Phillips screws along the bottom edge of the front panel.
 Remove these screws and set them aside in a labeled container.